-Soybeans will be planted following the cover crops in the spring of 2009 and yields will be taken in the fall.
-This will be the final year of the project.
-The OMAFRA/OSCIA Partner grant funding ended in 2008.
-The St Clair Region SCIA has secured funding to complete the third full cycle of the project.
+Soybeans will be planted following the cover crops in the spring and yields will be taken in the fall.
+The rye and wheat cover crops will be planted, on different fields, following the 2008 soybean harvest for another cycle of the project.
+The St Clair District SCIA has secured funding to complete three full cycles of the project.
 Bill Deen, University of Guelph has received funding from the OMAFRA Ontario Great Lakes Program to establish research plots at several locations to study cover crop benefits to soybeans.